MFE-NER: Multi-feature Fusion Embedding for Chinese Named Entity Recognition: Abstract

 \section{Abstract}

-Pre-trained language models lead Named Entity Recognition (NER) into a new era, while some more knowledge is needed to improve their performance in specific problems.
-In Chinese NER, character substitution is a complicated linguistic phenomenon.
-Some Chinese characters are quite similar for sharing the same components or having similar pronunciations.
+In Chinese Named Entity Recognition, character substitution is a complicated linguistic phenomenon.
+Some Chinese characters are quite similar as they share the same components or have similar pronunciations.
 People replace characters in a named entity with similar characters to generate a new collocation but referring to the same object.
-It becomes even more common in the Internet age and is often used to avoid Internet censorship or just for fun.
-Such character substitution is not friendly to those pre-trained language models because the new collocations are occasional.
-As a result, it always leads to unrecognizable or recognition errors in the NER task.
-In this paper, we propose a new method, Multi-Feature Fusion Embedding for Chinese Named Entity Recognition (MFE-NER), to strengthen the language pattern of Chinese and handle the character substitution problem in Chinese Named Entity Recognition.
-MFE fuses semantic, glyph, and phonetic features together.
-In the glyph domain, we disassemble Chinese characters into components to denote structure features so that characters with similar structures can have close embedding space representation.
-Meanwhile, an improved phonetic system is also proposed in our work, making it reasonable to calculate phonetic similarity among Chinese characters.
-Experiments demonstrate that our method improves the overall performance of Chinese NER and especially performs well in informal language environments.
+As a result, it always leads to unrecognizable or mislabeling errors in the NER task.
+In this paper, we propose a lightweight method, MFE-NER, which fuses glyph and phonetic features, to help pre-trained language models handle the character substitution problem in the NER task with limited extra cost.
+Basically, in the glyph domain, we disassemble Chinese characters into Five-Stroke components to represent structure features.
+In the phonetic domain, an improved phonetic system is proposed in our work, making it reasonable to describe phonetic similarity among Chinese characters.
+Experiments demonstrate that our method performs especially well in detecting character substitutions while slightly improving the overall performance of Chinese NER.